kooler/arm64js-sdk/README.md

 ### `vm.mount(files, path)` → `{ path, unmount() }`

-Makes files from your page visible in the guest, read-only, in the folder `path`, which is created if missing. `files` is a record of names to Blobs (`{ 'data.bin': blob }`), or a list of Files (`input.files`, a drop's `dataTransfer.files`).
+Mounts files in read-only mode into the VM.
+Files are not copied so do not consume memory. `path` is created if missing. `files` is a record of names to Blobs (`{ 'data.bin': blob }`), or a list of Files (`input.files` or `dataTransfer.files`).

-Nothing is copied up front: the guest reads each file as it needs it.
-So file size does not matter, and a file larger than the guest's memory works too.
-To change a file, copy it first (`cp /data/data.bin /root/`).
-A path that is already mounted is refused with `invalid-input`; `unmount` it first.
+A path that is already mounted is refused with `invalid-input`, `unmount` it first.

-Keep in mind:

-- **Mounts are not saved in snapshots.** After you boot a snapshot, mount again.
-Mounts left over in the snapshot are removed first.
+**Mounts are not part of the VM and are not saved in snapshots.** After you boot a snapshot, mount again.
-- **Some paths can't be mounted over.** A path that would cover `/`, `/bin`, `/dev`, `/etc`, `/lib`, `/proc`, `/run`, `/sbin`, `/sys`, `/tmp` or `/usr` is refused with `invalid-input`, because the VM could then no longer run commands.
-So is anything under `/run/arm64js/share`, where the SDK keeps its own files.
-A folder inside the others, like `/usr/local/data` or `/tmp/in`, is fine.
-- **If file sharing stops, its mounts are gone.** Calls that were waiting reject (`mount-failed`, `write-failed` or `read-failed`), the next `mount`, `writeFile` or `readFile` starts sharing again, and you need to mount again.
-- **The VM waits on file operations.** While the guest waits for a file operation, the whole VM waits too.
-- **Requirements.** `mount`, `writeFile` and `readFile` need engine 0.4 or newer and a VM from an image built with file sharing (images on the CDN include it from engine 0.4 on).
-Otherwise they reject with `share-unavailable`.

 ### `vm.unmount(path)`

 Undoes a `mount`.
-If nothing is mounted at `path` (including when a program in the guest already unmounted it), it does nothing.
-While a program in the guest still uses the files, it rejects with `mount-failed`.
+If nothing is mounted at `path` it does nothing.
+While a program in the VM still uses the files, it rejects with `unmount-failed`.

 ### `vm.snapshot({ name?, meta? })` → `SnapshotInfo`

-Saves the VM into this origin's browser storage (OPFS) and keeps it running. `meta` is any JSON up to 16 KiB, returned as stored by `snapshots.list()`.
-Only what changed since the image is written; the image's own data stays on the CDN and is fetched again when needed.
+Saves the VM in browser storage (OPFS) and keeps it running.
+Use `meta` to store any extra info you'd like to add to the snapshot, any JSON up to 16 KiB, it is returned in `snapshots.list()`.

 ### `vm.dispose()`